 In California, the statute of limitations for a wrongful death claim is generally two (2) years from the date of the victim’s death.
 But there are some exceptions.
 For example, if a person’s death was caused by medical malpractice, then the statute of limitations is either

 - one year from the date of discovery that death was caused by medical negligence, or

 - three years from the date of death, whichever occurs first.

-A “statute of limitations” is a legal term meaning the time limit a person has to bring a lawsuit.
-If a party brings a claim after the statute of limitations expires, then the claim will likely be dismissed.
+A statute of limitations is a legal term meaning the time limit a person has to bring a lawsuit.
+If a party brings a claim after the statute of limitations expires, then the court will likely dismiss the claim.

 A party thinking about filing such a cause of action should consult with an experienced wrongful death attorney, or skilled personal injury attorney, to learn more about these claims.

 What is the statute of limitations for wrongful death cases under California law?